 Melania Trump was praised for acknowledging racism.
-But she has also spread false 'birther’ claims about Obama.
+But she has also spread false ‘birther’ claims about Obama.

 Then came night two, and Melania Trump bucked the trend.

-“Never make assumptions based on the color of a person’s skin,” said the spotlight-averse fist lady.
+“Never make assumptions based on the color of a person’s skin,” said the spotlight-averse first lady.
 “Instead of tearing things down, let’s reflect on our mistakes, be proud of our evolution and look to our way forward.”

 Four years after she faced allegations of plagiarizing from her predecessor, Michelle Obama, Trump’s appeal for racial understanding received a comparably sunny reception.